jentrata/jentrata-msh/README.md

 		export PGPASSWORD="postgres"

+5. cd to the PostgreSQL bin directory

-5. create a postgres user corvus with default password corvus
+6. create a postgres user corvus with default password corvus

 		./createuser -s -d -P corvus

-6. create the ebms and as2 databases
+7. create the ebms and as2 databases

 		./createdb -O corvus ebms
 		./createdb -O corvus as2

-7. Run the db create tables scripts
+8. Run the db create tables scripts

 		./psql -f ebms.sql ebms
 		./psql -f as2.sql as2

-8. Logout as user postgres
+9. Logout as user postgres

 ## Run Jentrata